CalvinKrist/FractalRenderer/README.md

 Methods of adding to removing new render layers from the RenderingManager Add mode to let users explore a fractal and discover zoom points Add log requests to the NetworkView
+Make it create the necesarry folders upon first install Add error dialogs for, well, everything...